Go to the Students section

 If you are in receipt of funding from Student Finance England, you should also contact them to ascertain what the implications of leaving the course might be.

 If you are leaving the University because of financial reasons, we may be able to help.
 Please contact the Financial Aid team.

-If you are an international student on a Tier 4 visa, please contact the International Student Advice Team about the visa implications of leaving your course before making your final decision.
+If you are an international student on a Tier 4/Student visa, please contact the International Student Advice Team about the visa implications of leaving your course before making your final decision.